Vickytc/pacman/README.md

 > **Note**
 > From this repository, we will copy *only* the files: [search.py](search.py) when testing the autograder in the server via tagging.
 Please do not change any other file as part of your solution, or it will not run in our server.

-Run the following command to run sanity checks using our test files:
+### Local Autograder
+There is a **local autograder** provided to you for gaining more insights.
+You may run the following command to test out our code for both tasks.
 ```
 python ./autograder.py --test-directory=test_cases_assignment1
 ```

 It is important that you are able to run the autograder and have these tests pass, as this gives you valuable feedback about the validity of your solution.
+However, full marks result in the local autograder does not equalivant to a full mark on the server.
+There might be two reasons:
+* Runability (Your code might not be able to run successfully if you have extra `import`), you can test with the docker as instructed in the following session
+* Hidden test cases.
+We have hidden test cases on the server, which should have similar scale as the local test, but more tricky layouts.

 > **Note**
 > We encourage you to create and share your own test cases, you can create them following a similar styles as those we provided in [test_cases_assignment1/](test_cases_assignment1/).
 Please feel free to share your test cases in this [ED post](https://edstem.org/au/courses/17752/discussion/2097066)